 Reviewer

-I competed in alpine competitions until high school, and then moved on to basic skiing.
-Has participated in the All Japan Ski Technical Championship.
-For some reason, I became fascinated with mountain skiing, and with the aim of becoming a guide, I studied at the International Natural Environment Outdoor College (i-nac) and became a professional guide.
+He competed in alpine skiing until high school, then moved on to basic skiing.
+He has competed in the All Japan Ski Technical Championships.
+Something happened that made him fall in love with mountain skiing, and he decided to become a guide, studying at the International Natural Environment and Outdoor College (i-nac) and becoming a professional guide

 OAKLEY|Line Miner™